This post may contain affiliate links. Please see our disclosure policy for more details.

 - Oats – You can use rolled oats or quick oats and pulse to make your own oat flour.

-- Sweet potatoes - adds great texture, flavor, and nutrition.
-I like to cook in advance so it's one less thing to do the day of.
-Here are different methods for cooking sweet potatoes perfectly.
+- Sweet potatoes – adds great texture, flavor, and nutrition.
+I like to cook in advance so it’s one less thing to do the day of.
+Here’s everything you need to know about preparing and serving sweet potatoes to your baby.
 Ripe bananas work well too.

 - Chia seeds – provides a boost of fiber, protein, and healthy fats and adds texture.